robcowart/elastiflow/README.md

 ## Getting Started

+> NOTE: Elastic Stack 7.x _*requires*_ ElastiFlow&trade; 3.5.x.
+To deploy on Elastic Stack 6.x you _*must*_ use ElastiFlow&trade; 3.4.2 or earlier.
+The 3.4 branch will be maintained independently of the master branch for a while, as most users are still using a pre-7 release of the Elastic Stack.

 ElastiFlow&trade; is built using the Elastic Stack, including Elasticsearch, Logstash and Kibana.
 Please refer to [INSTALL.md](https://github.com/robcowart/elastiflow/blob/master/INSTALL.md) for instructions on how to install and configure ElastiFlow&trade;

 ## Provided Dashboards